 It’s obvious, but it’s no less true that patients need help adhering to prescribed therapy.
 They receive no benefit from pills they don’t take, therapy they don’t perform, and changes they don’t make.
 Digital healthcare technologies can help drive engagement.
 As researchers concluded in the Journal of Knee Surgery study, interactive virtual rehab platforms like VERA are “geared to improve adherence and overall patient satisfaction."

 In the case of Reflexion’s VERA platform, the presence of the technology in the home is a potent reminder of the need for patients to perform their prescribed therapy.
 The animated avatar provides engaging and personalized instruction.
-The feedback each patient receives about their progress creates a reward structure that keeps patients engaged and motivated.
-Together these separate elements are a potent recipe for engagement and adherence.
+The input each patient receives about their progress creates a reward structure that keeps patients engaged and motivated.
+Together, these separate elements are a potent recipe for engagement and adherence.